ARM-software/CMSIS-Zone/Documentation/Doxygen/src/mainpage.md

 ## Overview {#Overview}

-Embedded systems frequently integrate specify hardware for access protection or system isolation.
+Embedded systems frequently integrate specific hardware for access protection or system isolation.
 For example, a Cortex-M33 processor based system may incorporate:
  - SAU (Secure Attribute Unit) to create a secure execution partition with controlled access from a non-secure execution partition.
  - MPC (Memory Protection Controller) to control the system-wide access permissions to memory.
  - PPC (Peripheral Protection Controller) to control the system-wide access permissions to peripherals.